things4u/ESP-1ch-Gateway/README.md

 ## Editing the configNode.h file

-The configNode.h file is used to set teh WiFi access point and the structure of known sensors to the 1-channel gateway.
+The configNode.h file is used to set the WiFi access point and the structure of known sensors to the 1-channel gateway.
 Setting the known WiFi access points (SSID and password) must be done at compile time.